mernesto/gemini-file-search/README.md

 ### Uploading Documents

-1. In the sidebar, click "Browse files" under "Upload documents"
+1. In the sidebar, click "**Browse files**" under "Upload documents"
-2. Select one or more PDF or TXT files
+2. Select one or more PDF or TXT files from the system (e.g. under the data/ folder if you downloaded your files there)
-3. Click "Upload & index" to upload and index your documents
+3. Click "**Upload & index**" to upload and index your documents
-4. Wait for the indexing to complete (you'll see status updates every 10 seconds)
+4. Wait for the indexing to complete.

 **Note:** Large documents may take several minutes to index.
 The application will show periodic status updates during this process.